Faith-theAnalyst/Indian_Startup_Analysis/README.md

 - Analyzing the distribution of startups across different cities in India.
 - Visualizing the regions with the highest concentration of startups.

-### Investor Insights

-- Exploring the most active investors in the Indian startup ecosystem.
-- Analyzing the funding activities of top investors.

 ## Conclusion